ChenZhongPu/data-structure-swufe/book/src/stack_queue/stack_python.md

 101
 ```

-For simplicity, the code that the expression is fully parenthesized, with numbers and characters separated by whitespace:
+For simplicity, the code assume that the expression is fully parenthesized, with numbers and characters separated by whitespace:

 ```python
 def compute(expr: str) -> float: